linkml/linkml/docs/intro/install.md

 pip install linkml
 ```

-## Alternative: Use the official Docker/OCI iamge
+## Alternative: Use the official Docker/OCI image

 You can also use the [official Docker/OCI image for LinkML](https://hub.docker.com/r/linkml/linkml):